Etidocaine

 Etidocaine, marketed under the trade name Duranest, is an amide-type local anesthetic given by injection during surgical procedures and labor and delivery.
-Etidocaine has a long duration of activity, and the main disadvantage of using during dentistry is increased bleeding during surgery.
+Etidocaine has a long duration of activity, and the main disadvantage of use during dentistry is increased bleeding during surgery.

 Synthesis

 The amide reaction between 2,6-xylidine (1) and 2-bromobutyryl chloride [22118-12-3] (2) gives 2-Bromo-N-(2,6-Dimethylphenyl)Butanamide [53984-81-9] (3).
 Alkylation with N-Ethylpropylamine [20193-20-8] (4) gives Etidocaine (5).